remorses/middleflare/README.md

 command = "doppler run -c dev -- yarn middleflare --middleware ../website/src/middleware.ts --url http://localhost:3000"
 ```

-I recommend using a tool like [Doppler](https://www.doppler.com) for your environment variables, if you prefer keeping a `.env` file you can use `dotenv` to inject them in the build command
+I recommend using a tool like Doppler for your environment variables, if you prefer keeping a `.env` file you can use the `dotenv` cli to inject them in the build command

 ```toml
 # ...